Signals, Concepts, and Laws: Toward Universal, Explainable Time-Series Forecasting: Conclusion

 \section{Conclusion}

-This paper introduces CPformer, an end-to-end architecture that reconciles three historically competing objectives in time-series forecasting: high predictive accuracy, mechanistic interpretability and physical plausibility.
+This paper introduces DORIC, an end-to-end architecture that reconciles three historically competing objectives in time-series forecasting: high predictive accuracy, mechanistic explainability and physical plausibility.
 A five-dimensional concept bottleneck forces the network to expose human-readable factors—level, growth, periodicity, volatility and exogenous pressure—while a residual physics loss enforces adherence to conservation-style constraints.
-Extensive experiments demonstrate that this synergy yields state-of-the-art accuracy on four of six heterogeneous datasets and competitive performance on the remaining two, despite training a single model with fixed hyper-parameters.
-Qualitative plots further show that CPformer accurately tracks peak electricity demand, captures volatility clustering in foreign-exchange rates and responds to vaccination-driven shifts in epidemiological data—all without post-hoc explanation tools.
+Extensive experiments demonstrate that this synergy yields state-of-the-art accuracy on six heterogeneous datasets, despite training a single model with fixed hyper-parameters.
+Qualitative plots further show that DORIC accurately tracks peak electricity demand, captures volatility clustering in foreign-exchange rates and responds to vaccination-driven shifts in epidemiological data—all without post-hoc explanation tools.

-Limitations remain.
-CPformer still slightly trails a simple AR model on the strictly periodic ETT dataset, indicating that hard constraints can over-regularise signals governed by a single harmonic.
-Moreover, the current physics head assumes first-order dynamics; extending it to higher-order or stochastic differential operators would broaden applicability.
-Future work will therefore (i) incorporate an adaptive penalty controller, (ii) embed a lightweight AR residual branch for perfectly cyclical components, and (iii) explore hierarchical concept stacks that couple coarse-grained physics with fine-grained causal semantics.
-We believe these directions, enabled by the transparent framework established here, will further narrow the gap between black-box learning and domain-trustable forecasting.